ktorio/ktor-documentation/topics/micrometer_metrics.md

 ### Exposed metrics {id="ktor_metrics"}
 Ktor exposes the following metrics for monitoring HTTP requests:
-* `ktor.http.server.requests.active`: a [gauge](https://micrometer.io/docs/concepts#_gauges) that counts the amount of concurrent HTTP requests.
+* `ktor.http.server.requests.active`: a [gauge](https://micrometer.io/docs/concepts#_gauges) that counts the number of concurrent HTTP requests.
 This metric doesn't provide any tags.
 * `ktor.http.server.requests`: a [timer](https://micrometer.io/docs/concepts#_timers) for measuring the time of each request.
 This metric provides a set of tags for monitoring request data, including `address` for a requested URL, `method` for an HTTP method, `route` for a Ktor route handling requests, and so on.

 You can customize the default `ktor.http.server.requests` prefix using the `metricName` [configuration](#configure_metrics) property.